 What do you use to organize your taxes?

-My tax binder.
+The tax section of my Complete Nanny Binder.
 Because I keep a tax binder for my nanny business, instead of taking me days to do taxes, it only takes me minutes.
 My nanny binder is where I keep all of my business recipes, bills, and any tax forms I may receive.
 Putting all this information in one place and neatly organized means I can quickly grab the information that I need to properly file taxes.

 What do you need to know about receipts?